Electric dipole moment: Electric dipole moments of fundamental particles

-Not to be confused with spin which refers to the magnetic dipole moments of particles, much experimental work is continuing on measuring the electric dipole moments (EDM; or anomalous electric dipole moment) of fundamental and composite particles, namely those of the electron and neutron, respectively.
+Not to be confused with the magnetic dipole moments of particles, much experimental work is continuing on measuring the electric dipole moments (EDM; or anomalous electric dipole moment) of fundamental and composite particles, namely those of the electron and neutron, respectively.
 As EDMs violate both the parity (P) and time-reversal (T) symmetries, their values yield a mostly model-independent measure of CP-violation in nature (assuming CPT symmetry is valid).
-Therefore, values for these EDMs place strong constraints upon the scale of CP-violation that extensions to the standard model of particle physics may allow.
+Therefore, values for these EDMs place strong constraints upon the scale of CP-violation that extensions to the Standard Model of particle physics may allow.
 Current generations of experiments are designed to be sensitive to the supersymmetry range of EDMs, providing complementary experiments to those done at the LHC.

 Indeed, many theories are inconsistent with the current limits and have effectively been ruled out, and established theory permits a much larger value than these limits, leading to the strong CP problem and prompting searches for new particles such as the axion.

 We know at least in the Yukawa sector from neutral kaon oscillations that CP is broken.
 Experiments have been performed to measure the electric dipole moment of various particles like the electron and the neutron.
-Many models beyond the standard model with additional CP-violating terms generically predict a nonzero electric dipole moment and are hence sensitive to such new physics.
+Many models beyond the Standard Model with additional CP-violating terms generically predict a nonzero electric dipole moment and are hence sensitive to such new physics.
 Instanton corrections from a nonzero θ term in quantum chromodynamics predict a nonzero electric dipole moment for the neutron and proton, which have not been observed in experiments (where the best bounds come from analysing neutrons).
 This is the strong CP problem and is a prediction of chiral perturbation theory.